 What Are the Common Issues with Emergency Gear Found by a Marine Surveyor in 33469?

-Flares are an essential piece of emergency gear that are used to signal for help in the event of an emergency at sea.
+Flares are an essential piece of emergency gear that is used to signal for help in the event of an emergency at sea.
 However, many boat owners fail to check the expiration dates on their flares, rendering them ineffective when they are needed most.
-Our marine surveyors at Suncoast Marine Surveying have found numerous cases where flares were expired or improperly stored, putting the safety of the vessel and its occupants at risk.
+Our marine surveyor 33469 often find numerous cases where flares are expired or improperly stored, putting the safety of the vessel and its occupants at risk.

 Another common issue that we have come across is the lack of proper maintenance of life jackets and personal flotation devices (PFDs).
 Life jackets are required by law to be onboard all vessels, and it is crucial that they are in good working condition.
 Our marine surveyors often find life jackets that are torn, waterlogged, or missing straps, making them ineffective in an emergency situation.
 It is important for boat owners to regularly inspect their life jackets and PFDs to ensure that they are functioning properly.